apache/spark/docs/sql-data-sources-csv.md

   <tr>
     <td><code>sep</code></td>
     <td>,</td>
-    <td>Sets a separator (one or more characters) for each field and value.</td>
+    <td>Sets a separator for each field and value.
+This separator can be one or more characters.</td>
     <td>read/write</td>
   </tr>
   <tr>
     <td><code>encoding</code></td>
     <td><code>UTF-8</code> for reading, not set for writing</td>
-    <td>Specifies encoding (charset) for reading or writing CSV files</td>
+    <td>For reading, decodes the CSV files by the given encoding type.
+For writing, specifies encoding (charset) of saved CSV files</td>
     <td>read/write</td>
   </tr>
   <tr>
     <td><code>quote</code></td>
-    <td>"</td>
+    <td>""</td>
     <td>Sets a single character used for escaping quoted values where the separator can be part of the value.
-If you would like to turn off quotations, you need to set an empty string.
-If an empty string is set, it uses <code>u0000</code> (null character) for wirting, and it disables the quotation handling for reading.</td>
+For reading, If you would like to turn off quotations, you need to set not `null` but an empty string.
+This behaviour is different from <code>com.databricks.spark.csv</code>.
+For writing, If an empty string is set, it uses <code>u0000</code> (null character).</td>
     <td>read/write</td>
   </tr>
   <tr>
     <td><code>quoteAll</code></td>
     <td>false</td>
     <td>A flag indicating whether all values should always be enclosed in quotes.
-It only escapes values containing a quote character by default.</td>
+Default is to only escape values containing a quote character.</td>
     <td>write</td>
   </tr>
   <tr>